-During the Dussehra festival, on the ninth day, we can celebrate Ayudha puja.
-On that day, all weapons and tools are recited with mantras for good performance and also to get the blessings of Durga mata.
+During the Dussehra festival, on a ninth day, we can celebrate Ayudha puja.
+On that day, all weapons and tools are recited with mantras for good performance and also to get the blessings of Durga Mata.

 Is Ayudha puja and Saraswathi puja same?

 Ayudha puja and Saraswathi puja are observed on the same day in Tamilnadu and Kerala.
-On the tenth day of Navaratri Saraswathi puja can be performed.
-The Ayudha puja is for weapons, tolls and the Saraswathi puja is for knowledge.
-Both the pujas has its own significance.
+On the tenth day of Navaratri, Saraswathi puja can be performed.
+The Ayudha Puja is for weapons, tools and the Saraswathi puja is for knowledge.
+Both the pujas have their own significance.

 How is Ayudha puja performed?

 On the Navami day morning, time Ayudha puja performed.
 All the weapons and tools are cleaned and decorated with flowers, turmeric powder, and kumkum.
 Then all the weapons and tools are placed in one line to the wall.
 All the weapons, tools are recited along with the photos of goddess Lakshmi, Saraswathi, and Durga.